raiyan24r/messenger-chatbot-tutorial/README.md

 ```
 **The php script will be [this](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/code-steps/file_three.php)**

-Save the file to the same location.Once done try sending a message to your page.
+Save the file to the same location in the server.
+Once done try sending a message to your page.
 You should get an automated response saying *'Hello, I am a chatbot'* . (**Important** ! : Be sure to change the access token and hub verify token)